 - The Primary School welcomes children from 6-12 years of age.
 Pupils enter the Primary School in the September after their sixth birthday, after completing their Kindergarten/Vorschule years (Junior/Senior Infants)

 - During their six years at Primary School, pupils follow the Irish Primary School Curriculum with the exception, initially, of the Irish Language (introduced in 5th class).
-We follow Baden-Württemberg guidelines for the subject German and for our German Curricular Stream (Sek1).
+We follow Baden-Württemberg guidelines for the subject German and for our German Curricular Stream (Sek-I).

 - German is taught throughout the Primary School.
 A knowledge of the German language is not a requirement for entry into the Primary School.

-- There are two classes for each year group and aim to ensure that our classes include an even mix of children regarding sex, German mother and foreign tongue as well as nationality.
+- There are two classes for each year group and we aim to ensure that our classes include an even mix of children regarding sex, German mother and foreign tongue as well as nationality.

 - Every class has a class teacher.